4feedDev/4feedDev/README.md

-I like unix/unix-like operating systems and legacy systems I love *BSD and Valve Source engine
+I like unix/unix-like operating systems and legacy systems and I love *BSD and Valve Source engine